enthought/mayavi/docs/source/mayavi/application.rst

 -s python-expression
       Execute the python-expression on the last created object.
-For example, lets say the previous object was a module.
+For example, let's say the previous object was a module.
 If you want to set the color of that object and save the scene, you may do::

        $ mayavi2 [...] -m Outline -s"actor.property.color = (1,0,0)" \